-St Albans City boss Steve Castle pleads with pair to reject Luton Town and stay with Saints
+St Albans City manager Steve Castle has urged Godfrey Poku and Jonathan O'Donnell to be patient and stay with

 "It's down to the individual.
 I don't think they want to leave St Albans.
 I know for a fact they love it here and that's making the decision harder."

 The Saints have offered midfielder Poku a deal to stay at Clarence Park but Castle is uncertain whether the 19-year-old can be persuaded against an immediate move into professional football.